Coleridge-Initiative-org/dfadmin/docs/PROJECTS.md

 #### A note on Workspace Visibility
-`Data Transfe` projects don't show up on the workspace list (neither on the API `api/v1/projects?member=daniel`) for normal users.
+`Data TransfeR` projects don't show up on the workspace list (neither on the API `api/v1/projects?member=daniel`) for normal users.
 These projects show only to Curators (DFRole `ADRF Curators`).

 #### Start and End dates